The Story

 First Escalation Email

 Sent email to reliancedigital@ril.com.
-Explained order stuck for 13 days.
 Was told "the truck is coming but delayed due to Republic Day."

 Ah yes, the famous Republic Day Truck Slowdown, where all vehicles in India simultaneously forget how to move.
 This is definitely a real thing and not something someone made up while panicking.